 There is a whole army of different types of tradespeople out there.
 If you are one of their numbers, you might already have thought about the need for tradesman insurance – and if not, you might soon appreciate some of the reasons why it might prove highly valuable in protecting you and the future of your business.

 The main reason for this is the surprising range of different liabilities which you may face simply by going about your trade.
 For every liability, there is the possibility of your being ordered to pay substantial damages if you are held to be responsible for someone else’s financial loss – or, even worse, their injury.

-The reassurance you provide your customers in this fashion may help to win projects which you might otherwise not have secured.
+The reassurance you provide your customers may help to win projects which you might otherwise not have secured.